Elizabeth Gelfand Stearns with Alzheimer's advocate Ann Walters Tillery from Nebraska.

 Voices advocating for these individuals are necessary in Washington, and The Judy Fund is making sure ours are heard.

 The Judy Fund invested in the Alzheimer’s Association Ambassador Program when it started, and our supporters continuously fuel it.
 Thanks to our donors, the program has grown from a small pilot of 24 people in 2010 to an expanding network of more than 500 grassroots volunteers who maintain conversations with all 535 members of Congress year-round and influence federal policy.

 The collaboration between The Judy Fund, our supporters and the Alzheimer’s Association advocacy ambassadors has led to these recent legislative achievements in Washington:

-- Annual federal funding for Alzheimer’s research now stands at $2.8 billion.
-This represents a more than six-fold increase since 2011.
+- Annual federal funding for Alzheimer’s research now stands at $3.1 billion.
+This represents a seven-fold increase since 2011.

 - Federal law now gives individuals with younger-onset Alzheimer’s disease access to services previously available only to older Americans.
 These include nutritional programs, respite for family caregivers, transportation, legal services and more.

 - The U.S. House of Representatives and U.S. Senate unanimously passed the Promoting Alzheimer’s Awareness to Prevent Elder Abuse Act in 2020.
 This important bill would require the Department of Justice to develop training materials to assist professionals supporting victims of abuse living with Alzheimer’s and other dementias.